Ian144/Ian144.github.io/PropertyTesting.md

 }
 ```

-In property testing this idea is extended to allow the test framework to automatically generate test parameters, instead of them being supplied by the developer via [InlineData(xx)] attributes.
+Property testing extends this idea, the test framework to automatically generates test parameters, instead of them being supplied by the developer via [InlineData(xx)] attributes.
 This example uses has simple 'int' parameter, but automatic generation of arbitrarily complex types works just as well.
 Each test can be run a configurable number of times, the default is 100 but it can be set to millions.
+In a sense, running a property test is running a search for undiscovered bugs, unit tests fulfill a different purpose.

-In the test below random but valid DerivativeSecurityListRequest FIX messages are serialized and deserialized, and the output compared with the input.
+In the test below random but valid DerivativeSecurityListRequest FIX messages are serialized and deserialized, and the output is compared with the input.

 ```F#
 [<PropTest>]